CumulusNetworks/cldemo-vagrant-netq2ea/README.md

 6) `vagrant ssh oob-mgmt-server`
 7) Once in the oob-mgmt-server, the cldemo-evpn-symmetric demo is in the home dir. `cd cldemo-evpn-symmetric`
 8) `ansible-playbook run_demo.yml`
+9) rejoyce

 Once you run this, it should provision the cldemo-evpn-symmetric demo and have all of the netq agents installed and configured and registered with the telemetry server.
 In other words, that should be it.
-You can just hit your host machine on eth0 IP address and it should load the GUI
+You can just hit your host machine on eth0 IP address and it should load the GUI.
+All the cards/features should light up BGP, EVPN, LLDP, CLAG

 Everything below this line is from the original cldemo-vagrant